yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 of content: unneeded content.

 ## Don't download unused content
-Due to the use of CSS frameworks, large JS libraries, as well as simple code churn, content on the web tends of contain a large percentage of unused code.
+Due to the use of CSS frameworks, large JavaScript libraries, as well as simple code churn, content on the web tends of contain a large percentage of unused code.
 There are many tools today that can help you spot such unused code as part of your build process and weed it out.

 [Puppeteer coverage API][Puppeteer] enables you to detect such unused content and take action on it.
-It is very easy to use such tools to see how much unused CSS and JS you have on your page.
+It is very easy to use such tools to see how much unused CSS and JavaScript you have on your page.
 It may not be as trivial to take action on those unused parts and delete them automatically, and I'm not aware of current tools which do that.
-But at the very least you should be able to use these tools to monitor the amount of unused JS in your application.
+But at the very least you should be able to use these tools to monitor the amount of unused JavaScript in your application.

 [puppeteer]: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-coverage